I have come to believe that the best gifts arrive unwrapped. No curly ribbons. No bows. No tags. No warnings.

-“My Uncle thinks he wrote a book,” I thought.
+“My Uncle wrote down some thoughts,” I thought.
 “Cute.
 Very cute.”
 But nothing about what my uncle sent me was “cute.”
 Deep, intoxicating, angst-ridden, interesting, horrific, unbelievable, jaw-dropping yes, but cute?
 No.

 Growing up in Chicago, the history of my Polish family, particularly my mother’s side, always fascinated me.
 It was during the Easters, the Thanksgivings, the Christmases that the stories about their past would tumble off their tongues as if they had just lived the events days earlier.
 So I was surprised by my reaction when I began reading the actual details as told through Uncle John.
 I loved this family “drama,” didn’t I?